 - Special Events Coordinator(s) - design and plan one-time opportunities for children such as fieldtrips, pool parties, etc.

 - Research Team - research creative ideas for programming and curriculums

 There are plenty of volunteer opportunities in our youth group, from weekly Wednesday nights to special trips or events.
 Volunteers must be at least 3 years older than the oldest youth (12th grade).
 Contact Danielle Silverman (firstname.lastname@example.org or ext.
 107) if you would like to volunteer for any of the youth activities.

-To find out more about service opportunities, contact Rev. Vidalis Lopez at ext.
-103 in the church office or at email@example.com.
+To find out more about service opportunities, contact Rev. Vidalis Lopez at (305) 445-2579 or via email at email@example.com.